Sheringham

 cliffs here called 'The Bluff' and Spender was greatly

-it fondly in his autobiography World With World
+He recalls it fondly in his autobiography World Within World

 Holt - where W.H.
 Auden was also a